Binance review 2023

 What devices can I use Binance on?

-How easy is it to use Binance?
+The most important question any user has is: How easy is it to use Binance?

 Binance is very easy to use.
 The website is incredibly simplistic, allowing for easy access between the exchange and the wallet, which is the case for the mobile platform as well.

 The difficulty of using Binance is the same difficulty associated with trading itself.
 Unfortunately, Binance does not provide educational tools for traders, so first-time users should be wary and look through alternate resources online to learn the ropes of trading.